socnetv/app/src/tools/SOCNETV_CLI_REGRESSION_TOOL.md

 The tool provides deterministic execution of the distance / centrality kernel without loading any UI components.

-It is specifically designed to protect the refactor of:
+It was originally designed to protect the refactor of:

     Graph::graphDistancesGeodesic()
     → DistanceEngine